mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 Unlike named functions, anonymous functions can be defined inside other functions.

+Both named and anonymous functions are first-class values.
+This means they can be stored in variables, passed as arguments to other functions, and returned from other functions.

+When a function is assigned to variable, it can be called using that variable.
+For example, `fn := someFunction; fn()`.

+If a variable with a function type is not assigned a value, it defaults to nil.
+If a call is made on a nil variable, a panic is triggered.

 Function arguments are passed by value so copies are made of arrays, slices, and structs.
 To avoid creating copies of these and enable the function